STUDENT LEADERSHIP DEVELOPMENT

-Peers not Fears believes that leadership is a skill that can be developed, and is not a natural ability.
+Peers not Fears believes that confidence and decision-making are leadership skills that can be developed and are not natural abilities.
 With that belief, we aim to reach teenagers in high school to develop and practice the skills that leaders often learn through trial and error.

-Peers not Fears is driven to change lives by creating, developing, and providing programs that support the skills needed to grow leaders.
+Peers not Fears is driven to change lives by creating, developing, and providing programs that support the skills needed to grow confidence, resilience, and awareness.
 We serve high school teens who can build these skills intentionally (not through life's challenges), so they are able to meet these challenges with confidence and empathy.

-We want to build leadership in each and every teen.
+We want to build transferrable skills in each and every teen.
 As a parent are you wondering if your teen is getting leadership opportunities?
 I would love to help navigate those questions with you.
 Check out our monthly Leadership program that engages teens with others and builds skills to develop strong decision-making, independence, and courage.

-We create, curate, and deliver content that works to develop leadership skills.
+We create, curate, and deliver content that works to develop accountability, team-building, and confidence.
 We have developed multiple online programs that you or your teens can complete to enhance their leadership skills.
 We have also created a six-session program, during which participants learn about obstacles and challenges that prevent others from showing up.
 We currently work with non-profit youth groups and middle and high-school-aged students.

 All too often, high schools believe they are already “doing” student leadership, but they are not building programs for all students.
 Our programming works to support all students in developing leadership skills, regardless of their natural leadership skills or belief that they are leaders.

 It's time for a change in education, we need to empower our youth with both teaching and leadership so that they can take up the mantle of our future.
 What are you doing to empower students who want to make a difference?
 When we say an educator's job is to inspire the future generation, we should take this seriously.
 So why not start imagining what could be, and that begins with listening to the voices of students?

 Do you want to change the culture in your school?